Long Beach Airport Terminal

 The use of ceramic mosaic floor tiles throughout the building was an innovative way to include extensive mural decoration as public art in a building with a lot of glass and other functional constraints.
 The themes and decorative style of the ceramic murals were unique and innovative.
 Although the imagery was representational, the stylized forms reflected modern post-war artistic trends.
 The symbolic elements were selected to enrich the experience of the traveler, and evoke a larger context for air travel with allusions to other forms of transportation and communication in the world.

-Boeing builds the C-17 for the U.S. Air Force at Long Beach Airport.
-Boeing C-17 Globemaster
+Boeing built the C-17 Globemaster at Long Beach Airport.

 FedEx Boeing 727-200

 Signal Hill provides a backdrop to the Airport's air traffic control tower.

 One of our community’s outstanding aviators and military heroes

 was honored in 2006 at the unveiling of Barbara London Drive.